Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: Results Using an Alternative Distributed Bell State

 Figure~\ref{fig:figure10}(a) further illustrates that in the symmetric-loss regime, Alice and Bob can improve the average fidelities but are unable to recover values close to unity, unlike in Fig.~\ref{fig:figure5}(a).
 At $T_A = T_B = 0.05$, the baseline average fidelity is $\bar{F} \approx 0.54$, which increases to $\bar{F} \approx 0.68$ with either optimisation method, an improvement of approximately $26\%$, as shown in Fig.~\ref{fig:figure10}(a).
 Under the same loss conditions, the corresponding improvements in Fig.~\ref{fig:figure5}(a) are $75\%$ and $78\%$ for the optimised POVM and NLA/NA schemes, respectively.
 However, for the asymmetric-loss regimes, Figs.~\ref{fig:figure10}(b) and (c) show improvements comparable to those in Figs.~\ref{fig:figure5}(b) and (c).
 This suggests that when Charlie distributes a single copy of $\ket{\phi^+}$ instead of $\ket{\psi^+}$, Alice and Bob are unable to recover the entangled state in the symmetric-loss case.
 In contrast, under asymmetric-loss conditions, they are able to successfully recover the shared entanglement.
 This behaviour is directly related to the fidelity of the teleported state, as a less degraded shared entangled state yields higher teleportation fidelity.

-Figures~\ref{fig:figure10}(d)--(f) present the optimised NLA/NA gains that maximise the average fidelities across different transmission regimes.
-In the symmetric case, Alice’s gains are consistently above $g_A \geq 0.5$ while Bob’s are below $g_B \leq 0.5$, indicating that Alice applies NA and Bob applies NLA.
-At $T_A = T_B = 1$, both gains converge to $g_A = g_B = 0.5$, corresponding to no operation since the system is lossless.
+Figures~\ref{fig:figure10}(d)--(f) present the optimised NLA/NA transmittivities that maximise the average fidelities across different transmission regimes.
+In the symmetric case, Alice’s transmittivities are consistently above $g_A \geq 0.5$ while Bob’s are below $g_B \leq 0.5$, indicating that Alice applies NA and Bob applies NLA.
+At $T_A = T_B = 1$, both transmittivities converge to $g_A = g_B = 0.5$, corresponding to no operation since the system is lossless.
 This behaviour is consistent with the strategies observed in Fig.~\ref{fig:figure5}(d).
-When Alice’s qubit is transmitted without loss ($T_A = 1$) and Bob’s qubit undergoes partial transmission, the optimal strategy is for both parties to apply NLA, with gains below 0.5.
-In contrast, when Bob’s qubit is lossless ($T_B = 1$) and Alice’s qubit experiences transmission loss, both parties apply NA, with gains above 0.5.
+When Alice’s qubit is transmitted without loss ($T_A = 1$) and Bob’s qubit undergoes partial transmission, the optimal strategy is for both parties to apply NLA, with transmittivities below 0.5.
+In contrast, when Bob’s qubit is lossless ($T_B = 1$) and Alice’s qubit experiences transmission loss, both parties apply NA, with transmittivities above 0.5.
 However, this behaviour differs from that observed in Figs.~\ref{fig:figure5}(e) and (f), where Alice and Bob consistently adopt opposite strategies.
 In both cases, Alice applies the NA, while Bob applies the NLA.